Jim Davenport: Post-playing career

 After retiring as a player, Davenport finished the 1970 season as a coach on the staff of manager Charlie Fox.
 He managed the Triple-A Phoenix Giants for three years (1971–1973), then came back to MLB with the San Diego Padres for two years (1974–1975), working as third-base coach for skipper John McNamara.
-He returned to the Giants as their third base coach from 1976–1982, then as a scout.
+He returned to the Giants as their third base coach from 1976 to 1982, then as a scout.

 Davenport was promoted to manager of the Giants in 1985, but was replaced September 17 by Roger Craig after compiling a 56–88 record; the club was in last place in the National League West Division, 29 games behind the Dodgers at the time.
 The 1985 team went on to lose 100 games in the worst season in franchise history (to date, it is also the only time the team has ever hit the triple-digit mark in losses).
 He moved on to work as a coach for the Philadelphia Phillies (1986–1987), Cleveland Indians (1989) and Detroit Tigers (1991), and was the Tigers' advance scout in 1992.
 He returned to the Giants for good in 1993, and served as the club's first base coach in 1996.
 Overall, Davenport worked in the Giants' organization for 51 years in various roles, including player, coach, scout, manager, and a minor-league instructor.

+In 2001, Davenport was named manager of the Italy national baseball team; he led the team to third place finishes at the World Port Tournament (behind Cuba and the Netherlands) and at the 2001 European Baseball Championship in Germany.
+It was the first time since 1957 Italy finished outside the top two.
+He also led Italy at the 2001 Baseball World Cup in Taiwan.

 Davenport was inducted into the Southern Miss Athletic Hall of Fame as a quarterback in 1968.
 He was inducted into the Mississippi Sports Hall of Fame in 1983.
 In 2006, Davenport was inducted into the Alabama Sports Hall of Fame.